The Triumph of Christianity

 The Acts 2020 Project Mission

-While traditional studies on the Book of Acts focus on the "What" of the early Church, this project examines the "Why" and the "How."
+While traditional studies on the Book of Acts too often focus on history (the "What happened" in the early Church), this project examines the "Why" and the "How."
 We focus on specific evidence from Acts that equips us for productive conversations with 21st-century “neo-pagans.”
-By examining decades of exhaustive research from Dr. John MacArthur using modern “search and synthesis” technology, we provide a tactical manual for today’s Christian.
+By examining decades of exhaustive research from Dr. MacArthur using modern “search and synthesis” technology, we provide a tactical manual for today’s disciple.

 The Forensic Standard